airbitrary/spinai/Support.md

 ### 🎯 Smart Decision Making
 - **Pre-loaded Templates**: Jump right in with ready-to-use wheels for restaurants, activities, chores, and more
 - **AI-Powered Suggestions**: Let AI create wheel options based on your prompts
-- **Custom Wheels**: Create unlimited personalized wheels with your own options
+- **Custom Wheels**: Create upto 100 personalized wheels with your own options

 ### 🎨 Beautiful Themes
 - **Summer Festival**: Bright, vibrant colors with animated elements